Ludovic Chaker

 Ludovic Chaker (born 15 July 1979) is a French government official.
 A former diplomat and politician, he is chiefly known as a political advisor to French President Emmanuel Macron and the first secretary of his political movement, En Marche!.

 He served as a security advisor to the President of the Republic from 2017 to 2022.

 He currently serves as Deputy Delegate General for Armaments, in charge of strategic anticipation at the French Ministry of Defence.

+In 2025, he published a personal development book, Du Ninja au Yogi (From Ninja to Yogi), inspired by Asian martial traditions and Indian philosophies related to yoga.

 Biography

 Early life

 Chaker grew up in a humble family based in Saint-Jean-du-Bruel, a village in Aveyron set between the Causses and the Cévennes, in the rugged Dourbie valley.

 Education

 After completing his final year of secondary school in Nice and a training period in a Shaolin temple, he graduated in 2002 from the Institut national des langues et civilisations orientales with a degree in Mandarin Chinese and International Relations.
 He contributed to books focused on modern China, such as Shanghai - Histoire, promenades, anthologie et dictionnaire, directed by Nicolas Idier, in which he writes a chapter on martial arts.

 He was admitted to the CELSA where he attended the intercultural management program, while studying political science at the Paris Nanterre University (2003–2004) and human resources and public affairs at Sciences Po.

 To finance his studies, he worked successively as a receptionist, model, security guard, and video game tester.